MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/integration.md

 In both cases, the `h` argument ranges from 0 to 360.
 The `s`, `l`, and `v` arguments range from 0 to 100.
 The `a` (alpha or opacity) argument ranges from 0 to 255.

-The [**ColorExplorePage.xaml**](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Basics/ColorExplorePage.xaml) file creates two `SKCanvasView` objects in a `StackLayout` side-by-side with `Slider` and `Label` views that allow the user to select HSL and HSV color values:
+The [**ColorExplorePage.xaml**](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Basics/ColorExplorePage.xaml) file creates two `SKCanvasView` objects in a `StackLayout` side by side with `Slider` and `Label` views that allow the user to select HSL and HSV color values:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"